holdex/whitepaper/README.md

 !['fake accounts' diagram](https://storage.googleapis.com/holdex-public/thread/Holdex%20Protocol%20Lightpaper/fake-accounts.png)

 Essentially, just like Artur in our example, a user only ever receives `ki` he trusts.
 Conversely, a user like Joshua can only transfer `ki` that other users trust.
 The `kudos` mechanism guarantees that, even if a malicious user were to create, say, 100 fake accounts, and give `kudos` to all of them, they would still only be able to transfer their own `ki` (e.g. Joshua would only be able to transfer `JoshuaKi`), since that would be the only `ki` other users have trusted.
-This is why giving `kudos` is (and should be) a big deal in the Holdex ecosystem.
+This is why giving `kudos` is (and should be) a big deal in the Holdex Protocol.

 ### Anchoring real value

 In order to provide a way to encourage users in the ecosystem to perform valuable community actions, we allow for a mechanism that allows incentivizers to "anchor" an external incentive (in the form of an ERC-20 token) to the `ki` mechanism.
 We call this mechanism *value anchoring*.
 A user who wants to be an incentivizer provides an incentive and sets a conversion factor between that incentive and `ki`.
-The system will retain custody of the incentive and create a 'wrapped version' of the incentive for internal exchange.
+The Holdex Protocol will retain custody of the incentive and create a 'wrapped version' of the incentive for internal exchange.
 In combination with the `kudos` mechanism, value anchoring can be used to encourage "gatekeeping", or the protection of trust within the community, thus increasing the value on those chains of trust that the incentivizer belongs to.

 ```
 Rune works for Maker and wants to be an incentivizer